The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

 \subsubsection{Fourth-order operator}

 Next, we consider the operator

 on $L^2(\mathbb{R}^2)$, as an example with gaps in the essential spectrum.
-Figure \ref{beam} shows a portion of the spectrum, as well as the output of finite section, using $10^5$ basis functions.
+Figure \ref{beam} shows a portion of the spectrum, as well as the output of finite section, using $100$ basis functions in each spatial dimension.
 The maximum error bound provided by \texttt{DistSpec} is bounded by $10^{-2}$.
+For each value of $\lambda$, the computational time was on the order of five minutes for a grid spacing of $0.005$ (approximately $2000$ test points\footnote{Though we did not do so, one can do the following to reduce the number of grid points.
+Suppose one has access to finite section eigenvalue approximations of a self-adjoint operator.
+In that case, one can consider grid points close to the computed eigenvalues.
+This method works because finite sections of a self-adjoint operator will approximate all of the spectrum (though of course, suffer from spectral pollution).
+Another strategy is to choose the grid adaptively.
+Once an estimate of the distance $r$ to the spectrum has been computed at a point $z$, we can ignore grid points in a ball of radius $r$ around $z$.}) when executed with parallelisation using 20 CPU cores.
 Finite section produces heavy spectral pollution in the gaps of the essential spectrum.
-The spectrum for $\lambda=0$ is shown as red stars, and consists of isolated eigenvalues of infinite multiplicity.
+The spectrum for $\lambda=0$ is shown as red circles, and consists of isolated eigenvalues of infinite multiplicity.
 As $\lambda$ increases, these fan out to produce the essential spectra shown.